The VIP Gate and the New Dress Code — Modern Paraphrase | nocap.bible

 "They shall not defile themselves by going near a dead person.
 However — for a father or mother, son or daughter, brother or unmarried sister, they may defile themselves.
 After he has become clean, they shall count seven days for him.
 And on the day that he goes back into the Holy Place, into the inner court, to minister — he shall offer his Sin offering, declares the Lord God."

 Even grief had boundaries for the priests.
 They could mourn their closest family — God wasn't heartless about that — but the re-entry process was real.
-Seven days of purification, then a Sin offering before they could serve again.
+Seven days of purification, then a before they could serve again.
 The weight of ministering in God's presence meant that even the most human experiences had to be handled with care.

 God Is Their Inheritance 🏆